megahertz/electron-simple-publisher/README.md

   publish [configFile] [buildId1 Id2 …|all] Publish a new build(s).
-  replace [configFile] [buildId]            Replace the current build. remove  [configFile] [buildId1 Id2 …]     Remove one or more builds. list    [configFile]                      Show builds on a hosting.
+  replace [configFile] [buildId]            Replace the current build. remove  [configFile] [buildId1 Id2 …]     Remove one or more builds. clean   [configFile]                      Remove builds missed in updates.json
+    -e or --except NAME1,NAME2              NAME1,NAME2 will be preserved list    [configFile]                      Show builds on a hosting.

 BuildId has a following format: [platform]-[arch]-[channel]-v[version]